 We first got to sample the then all-new 2018 Kia Stinger roughly three and a half years ago.
 Falling under its spell was easy.
 The Stinger seemed to offer an answer for requirements, be it speed, power, styling, or creature comforts – it was all contained in a very attractive shell and for sale at a surprisingly affordable price.

 Fast-forward to the 2021 model year and, in Canada, the turbocharged Stinger 2.0-litre GT-Line version came and went, little else has happened for the flagship grand touring performance car.
 The car’s underwhelming sales could possibly explain why it seems like the Stinger’s more or less frozen in time.

-Despite entering its fourth model year essentially unchanged, the 2021 Kia Stinger remains astoundingly competent as a road car, a family car, and one responds quite well to a mild thrashing when it needs to come out.
+Despite entering its fourth model year essentially unchanged, the 2021 Kia Stinger remains astoundingly competent as a road car, a family car, and one that responds quite well to a mild thrashing when need be.